René Harris: Presidential terms of office

 Harris first became president on 27 April 1999 and remained in that post until 20 April 2000 when he was replaced by Bernard Dowiyogo, who retained that office until Harris resumed the presidency on 29 March 2001 following a vote of no-confidence by Dowiyogo.
 Dowiyogo eventually retained the presidency.

 Harris was reelected President on 15 August 2003.

 His government was responsible for the housing of Australian asylum seekers on the island and also Nauru's admission to the United Nations and full membership in the Commonwealth of Nations.
 Harris was criticized by the Nauruan opposition party (Naoero Amo) and the international community for corruption and violations of human rights.
+It was also under the Harris administration when Nauru controversially switched from recognising Taiwan to China, with the Chinese government providing Nauru's flagging economy some much needed aid.

 His health was a major concern for at least the last 5 years of his life.
 In December 2003, Harris collapsed in Nauru's parliament building and was revived by Dr. Kieren Keke, a member of parliament and medical doctor.

 On 22 June 2004, due to a political defection, he was ousted as president, and Ludwig Scotty succeeded him.

 Post-Presidency and controversies

 In parliamentary elections later in 2004, Scotty's supporters won a majority of the seats and Harris made no further attempts to be reelected president.
 In the parliamentary election held on 25 August 2007, Harris was the only opposition member of parliament to be re-elected; Scotty's supporters won an even larger victory and it was believed that Harris might have no political supporters in Parliament.

 After Nauru's main police station was burned on 7 March 2008 by protesters in Harris' Aiwo constituency who were upset by phosphate dust, the government accused Harris of instigating the protesters.

 Harris's periods as President of Nauru were sometimes owing to his alliance with the influential Kinza Clodumar, himself a former president, but also exercising considerable negotiating weight in the Parliament of Nauru.

+During Harris' tenure as President, Nauru took, and defaulted on a 234 million loan taken from General Electric.
+As a result, Nauru's overseas properties in Australia were repossesed.
+Concurrently, Nauru under Harris was accused of involvement in a passport-selling scheme and allowing the Russian Mafia to launder 70 Billion through Nauru's shell banks, facing severe sanctions as a result.
+He was also accused of siphoning funds from the Nauru Phosphate Royalties Trust and living extravangantly while the Nauruans lived through an economic crisis.